AlexBulankou/azure-content/articles/application-insights/app-insights-get-dev-support.md

 # How to get technical support from Application Insights development team

-When you have a case that is not described in documentation, the first step is to ask the questions on our forums:
+When you have a technical issue that is not described in documentation, the first step is to ask a question on one of our forums:

 * [MSDN forum](https://social.msdn.microsoft.com/Forums/vstudio/en-US/home?forum=ApplicationInsights)
 * [StackOverflow forum](http://stackoverflow.com/questions/tagged/ms-application-insights)

 However there are situations were you would like developers to investigate your specific case.
-If you have support plan with Microsoft you can open a ticket by following this link:
+If you have support plan with Microsoft Azure you can open a ticket by following this link: https://azure.microsoft.com/en-us/support/options/
+If you don't have a support plan, our development team is happy to offer to best effort support for AppInsights customers.
+You can describe your case to us by submiting a feedback on Azure portal.